 Mailing list and contact information

-Join the mailing list if you are interested in taking part and contact us at email@example.com with any other questions.
+Join the mailing list if you are interested in getting updates.
+We've set up a Slack channel if you are interested in connecting with others.
+Contact us at email@example.com with any other questions.